sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     Click **Finish**.
 This way a new action `ShowMessage.action` has been created on the fly and has been bound to an UI control event.

-11. You can also add an input field where you can provide a manual entry for the slider value and set an event on it's value change so that the counter will adapt accordingly.
+9. You can also add an input field where you can provide a manual entry for the slider value and set an event on it's value change so that the counter will adapt accordingly.

-    In `SliderExtension.page`, drag and drop a **Simple Property** control below the slider control.
+    In `Main.page`, drag and drop a **Simple Property** control below the slider control.

     <!-- border -->![MDK](img-3.11.gif)

-12. Provide the following information:
+10. Provide the following information:

     | Property | Value |
     |----|----|